Overview

 Further Reading

-- Deel EOR Review — IMSS registration, aguinaldo automation, and why Deel is the default for US-to-Mexico hiring
+- Deel Review — IMSS registration, aguinaldo automation, and why Deel is the default for US-to-Mexico hiring

 - Hiring in Colombia — Comparable LATAM market with lower employer costs and deep engineering talent